Revised 15 June 2014

 sipitangensis, Kloppenburg & Wiberg C- Very similar to H. lacunosa.
 1/4; white with pink center, fuzzy flowers, 15-20 in umbel on a medium vine.
 Sipitang, Sabah, Malaysia

-skinneriana, Kloppenburg C- 3/4", dark pink flowers (much like carnosa); 20-25 in umbel; leaves medium on a rambling vine.
+skinneriana, Kloppenburg C- 3/4", dark pink flowers (much like pubicalyx); 20-25 in umbel; leaves medium on a rambling vine.
 Sap clear.
 Origin?

-spartiodes, Kuntze ex Klopp. $20 for multi-stemmed tissue cultured material - in test-tube.
+spartiodes, Kuntze ex Klopp. $20 for 1" stem cutting (with peduncles).
 Extremely rare collector's item.
 Seldom produces leaves, but when it does, they abort.
 Photosynthesis is in the permanent, green, long peduncles that look like a whisk broom (spartiodes = broom like).
 1/2" golden yellow flowers, 3-6 in umbel - that open only at night.
-Some well established plants (with >1" stem and peduncles) in 2" pots @ $50.
+Some well established plants (with 1" stem and peduncles) in 2" pots @ $50.
 Sabah, Malaysia Note: This is a plant with few roots so it must be under-potted and in a well draining, preferably clay, pot.

 HOYA SPARTIODES -True to its name - broom like